 Preparing for the Law School Admissions Test (LSAT)

 The LSAT is the test required for admission to every law school in the United States.
-It is a time-intensive test consisting of five sections of multiple-choice questions: logical reasoning (2 sections), analytical reasoning (1 section), reading comprehension (1 section), variable section (unscored), and the writing sample(unscored).
+It is a time-intensive test consisting of four sections of multiple-choice questions: Logical Reasoning (2 sections), Reading Comprehension (1 section), and a variable section (unscored), along with a Writing Sample (unscored), which is completed separately from the test at a time of your choosing.
 You are given 35 minutes per section.

 Preparing for the Law School Admissions Test (LSAT) | Image